jonasborn/patema/README.md

 The project also contains a easy to use FTP-server, able to compress and encrypt with random access using a block based storage system (called see SplinteredFile).

+### Structure

+The project includes a CMake project in the native folder.
+This project is used to create the libpatema-native (JNI), used to directly control the tape device.
+The main project is build using Java, including sources from JTape and MinimalFTP.

 ## Installation

 ### Clone the project